nakmiuz/BEHIND-THE-SQUARES/README.md

 - The image is covered by tiles or squares (16).
 - The player reveals parts of the image by clicking on the squares (revealed squares have a limit of 3).
 - At the end, players can save their results on the leaderboard.
-- Leaderboard sync globally via Firebase + saving via localStorage.
+- Leaderboard sync globally via Firebase.
 Gameplay: The player must guess what’s in the picture while revealing as few squares as possible.

 Peli “Neliöiden takana”; Pelinkehitysprojekti oppilaitoksen Avoimet ovet 2025 - tapahtumaa varten.